Independent Risograph Press

 One of Riso’s most magical qualities comes from combining standard ink colours to create new, unique combinations.
 By printing one ink overtop of another we are able to achieve an enormous range of new colours.
 You can estimate ink interactions in Adobe software by applying “transparency > blend > multiply”.
-For accurate results, please consult our Colour Chart (available for purchase upon request).
+For accurate results, please consult our Colour Chart (available for purchase at our online shop).

 Risograph does not use standard process colours.
 To achieve near-CMYK results, we use: Blue or Aqua for the Cyan layer, Bright Red, Bubblegum, or Fluorescent Pink for the Magenta layer, Yellow or Sunflower for the Yellow layer, and Black inks.
 Sometimes we use alternative colour models to create unexpected and dynamic results.

 We prefer that you deliver your multicolour artwork and publication files as separate layers accompanied by a digital composite.
-We charge a standard fee for colour separation, and in some instances can assist you in creating separations of your files.
-To learn more about separations, head over to Chicago-based Risolve’s incredible resource library. https://risolvestudio.com/pages/file-set-up
+In some instances can assist you in creating separations of your files (See Riso Consulting and Prepress Services above).
+To learn more about separations, head over to Pennsylvania-based Risolve’s incredible file set-up video tutorial. https://risolvestudio.com/pages/file-set-up

 300dpi Minimum for Raster images, 600dpi for Bitmaps, OR uncompressed Vector-based Illustrations and typography.
 The Riso is capable of printing bitmaps, rasterized images, and vector type and shapes all at the same time if properly set-up and exported as a PDF file.
 When exporting to PDF, please ensure that you don’t compress the file so as to preserve all elements in their native state.